mjhea0/flaskr-tdd/README.md

 `<link rel=stylesheet type=text/css href="{{ url_for('static', filename='style.css') }}">`

-- from both "index.html" and "login.html".
+-from both "index.html" and "login.html".

 Then add this stylesheet to both files: